nkinnan/esphome-pace-bms/README.md

 This section will describe the changes you need to make, to move from a single battery pack to a multiple battery pack setup.
 If you don't have a single pack (master BMS, at address 1) working already, you should go back and do that first.
 Then you can return here to see how to add additional slave packs into your config.

 Multiple battery packs is currently only supported for protocol 0x25.
 It is unlikely I will add multi-pack support for 0x20 due to the fact that it's older, most of the issues / requests that I get are about 0x25, and there are a number of 0x20 variants (with wildly different protocol formats) so the test burden would be high.
-If you have a setup with multiple battery packs speaking a 0x20 protocol variant, feel free to contact me ([file an issue](https://github.com/nkinnan/esphome-pace-bms/issues)) but I will probably decline.
+If you have a setup with multiple battery packs speaking a 0x20 protocol variant, feel free to contact me about it ([file an issue](https://github.com/nkinnan/esphome-pace-bms/issues)) but I will probably decline even if you're able to test that out for me.
 You can still get data from all of them by simply using one ESP per BMS.

 The first thing to do is mark your BMS as MASTER.
-This is the default, but it's good practice anyway to make it explicit.
+This is the default, but it's good practice anyway to make it explicit in a multi-pack setup.
 Makes the yaml easier to read.
 ```yaml
 pace_bms:
   # the rest of the master BMS settings are omitted for brevity